-Students have until the last day of classes to drop courses without academic penalty.
+Courses that are one semester long must be dropped by the end of the last day of classes; two-semester courses must be dropped by the last day of classes in the second semester.
 The regulations and procedures for Dropping Courses are available in the Undergraduate Calendar.